lanking520/Digital_China/README.md

  -*- coding: utf-8 -*-
 ```
 Add this into the title screen of Python code and it will work out the problem now.

+## 2016-07-26 Trip to Suzhou
+Finish the last terminal now.
+Minor problem, update with another beta version...
+Will update in 29th.